CodeBase912/space-exploration-web-app/README.md

 [Live site](https://solar-exploration.web.app/)

-A personal project I built with vinilla javascript.
+A personal project I built with vanilla javascript.
 I used the three.js javascript library to build an interactive 3D render of our solar system.
 This is a single page web app designed to provide information about the beautiful planets of our solar system.
 Planetary data is sourced - via AJAX - from the [Solar Systen OpenData](https://api.le-systeme-solaire.net/en/) API.

 **Note: The work on this project is still in progress!**